aaronalbinson/fresh/src/pages/how-to-enter.md

       pixels.

-      – A separate, A4 single page PDF of the project description outlining what the brief was, your approach and what the solution was should also be attached.
+      – A separate, A4 single page editable PDF of the project description outlining what the brief was, your approach and what the solution was should also be attached.
 This should not exceed 150 words.

-      – We do not accept Jpegs,Tifs, MBP, Mov files or Mp4 files.
+      – We only expect to receive PDFs and no other file types.
 If the project has a video, please submit a link at the end of the project description PDF.